Passwords and Passphrases

 Who you report the incident to depends on the type of data that is involved.
 See the infographic on the page linked in the “Report and Incident” link to determine the delegated authority for different types of data.

-If you are unsure about what types of data are involved, contact the UW Office of the CISO at firstname.lastname@example.org or (206) 685-0116 for assistance.
+If you are unsure about what types of data are involved, contact the UW Office of Information Security at firstname.lastname@example.org or (206) 685-0116 for assistance.

 There are many ways for cybercriminals to access information, systems, and accounts, and while there is no one perfect guideline or best practice that will definitely deter them, employing a combination of strategies may be the best solution for safeguarding personal and institutional information.